meilisearch/documentation/create/how_to/qovery.md

 ### 2. Create a project

-* Click on the "create a project" button and give a name to your project.
-Eg. `Meilisearch`
+- Click on the "create a project" button and give a name to your project, e.g. `MeiliSearch`.
-* Click on "next".
+- Click on "next".

 ### 3. Deploy Meilisearch

 ![meilisearch template](https://github.com/Qovery/public-resources/raw/master/screenshots/meilisearch-template.png)

-* Click on the "use a template" button.
+- Click on the "use a template" button.
-* Select "Meilisearch".
+- Select "Meilisearch".
-* Select your Github or Gitlab repository where Qovery will save your configuration files (Qovery uses Git as the source of truth).
+- Select your Github or Gitlab repository where Qovery will save your configuration files (Qovery uses Git as the source of truth).
-* Click on "deploy".
+- Click on "deploy".

 Congrats 🔥 - Your Meilisearch instance is deployed and ready to be used 🎉